Victoria’s Secret Model Kelly Gale Stuns In Minuscule String Bikini On Instagram

 “Perfect body, pretty swimsuit,” one follower wrote, while another simply said “wow.”

-“More beautiful than they sky itself,” a third fan said.
+“More beautiful than the sky itself,” a third fan said.

 The gorgeous snap was taken in Bali, where the model traveled to earlier this week following a trip to Stockholm, Sweden.
 Along with a slew of new uploads to her Instagram feed, Kelly has shared parts of her trip to her Instagram Stories as well.
 She has been able to go surfing and scuba diving, as well as stay active by partaking in sunrise yoga classes and playing tennis.